kwehage/message-analyzer/README.md

 # Generate report of emails and text messages
+Generate a summary report of emails and text messages using protonmail encrypted email service and Signal messenger

 ## Backing up Signal messages
 To backup data from signal, go to `Settings` -> `Chats` -> `Chat Backups` -> `Turn On`